Always on Voting: A Framework for Repetitive Voting on the Blockchain: Background

 \subsection{Bitcoin Proof-of-Work Puzzle}

-Bitcoin uses proof-of-work (PoW) to achieve consensus among consensus nodes (a.k.a, miners).
-A Bitcoin block (on average) is generated once every 10 minutes.
-A block consists of 2 parts --- header and body.
+Bitcoin uses Proof-of-Work (PoW) to achieve consensus among consensus (miner) nodes.
+A block in Bitcoin is generated once every 10 minutes, on average.
+A block consists of 2 parts, the header and body.
 The Bitcoin header has a field called \textit{nBits} that encodes Bitcoin mining difficulty.
 The \textit{merkle root} field stores the root of the Merkle hash tree corresponding to the transactions in the block.
-The Bitcoin proof-of-work puzzle is a lottery solved by finding a nonce $s$; such that the SHA-256 hash of the Bitcoin block header that contains $s$ is lower than $target$ (see Walker~\cite{Walker2021}).
-The 32-bit nonce itself is a part of the header and adjusted using a random trial-and-error approach until a solution is found.
-The mining difficulty changes every 2016 blocks (i.e., ca. every 2 weeks).
-The difficulty is decreased if it took more time to mine 2016 blocks and increased if less time was required.
+The Bitcoin PoW puzzle is a lottery solved by finding a nonce $s$; such that the SHA-256 hash of the Bitcoin block header that contains $s$ is lower than $target$.\footnote{See \url{https://learnmeabitcoin.com/technical/target}.} The 32-bit nonce itself is a part of the header and adjusted using a random trial-and-error approach until a solution is found.
+The mining difficulty changes every 2016 blocks (i.e., $\sim$every 2 weeks): it is decreased if it took more time to mine 2016 blocks and increased if less time was required.
+In this work, we use Bitcoin headers from already generated blocks as the source of randomness (see details in \autoref{ssec:rndnonce}).

-In this work, we will use Bitcoin headers (from yet to be generated blocks) to source the public randomness.
-We analyze the randomness derived from Bitcoin headers in \autoref{ssec:rndnonce} to show that it meets our entropy requirements.